nblo/chargingstation-data/README.md

 ## Design Choices

 - use of data warehouse (Redshift) instead of data lake as data is (mostly) structured
-- use of batch processing instead of streaming: the use case for this project is analyzing trends in user behaviour or occupancy with descriptive statistics or as a basis for a machine learning model for predicting optimal charging station locations.
+- use of batch processing instead of streaming: the use case for this project is analyzing trends in user behavior or occupancy with descriptive statistics or as a basis for a machine learning model for predicting optimal charging station locations.
 Thus, daily batch updates suffice and the use case does not justify extra complexity of streaming service like Kafka

-- ingesting raw data into Redshift allows for flexible refactoring of data modell
+- ingesting raw data into Redshift allows for flexible refactoring of data model
 - separation each step of ETL process (Data Acquisition, Data Cleaning, Data Modelling and Loading) allows some or all of those steps can be moved to Airflow or AWS